adoptium/infrastructure/docs/Testing.md

 The Vagrant Playbook Check (VPC) job is used to test changes made to the [Windows and Linux playbooks](https://github.com/adoptium/infrastructure/tree/master/ansible/playbooks).

 The job is built in our [Jenkins server](https://ci.adoptium.net/job/VagrantPlaybookCheck/).
-The job runs a user's pull request onto the supported operating systems using Vagrant virtual machines.
+The job runs a user's fork of the infrastructure repository onto the supported operating systems using Vagrant virtual machines.
 The vagrant files for the supported operating systems can be found [here](https://github.com/adoptium/infrastructure/tree/master/ansible/vagrant).

 Currently, the supported x86-64 systems are:
 - Windows 2012 and 2022